kotoHa-cloud/give-to-memorize/README.md

   Author: sum1n_o
 </div>

-## Join Discord Server and Use the bot.
+## Join Discord Guild and Try to use the bot.
 [Join our Discord Server!!](https://discord.gg/WdDX4qJRr9)
 > You should publish in the issue if you cannot join the discord server for reasons such as broken link sessions, etc.